absurdhero/minnie/README.md

  - Integrate with the rust ecosystem
  - Built for the cloud:
    - run security and efficiently on serverless compute platforms
-   - statically linked native binaries
+   - statically linked binaries with fast startup times
    - run in browsers as WebAssembly

 See the draft [design doc](doc/design.md) for more info about